connectivecpp/chops-net-ip/README.md

 The core logic in this library is the same as provided by Anthony in his book, but the API has changed and additional features added.
 The name of the utility class template in Anthony's book is `threadsafe_queue`.

-## Chops Utilities

-Useful utility code, including:

-- Repeat, a function template to abstract and simplify loops that repeat N times, from Vittorio Romeo (see References Section below).
-The C++ range based `for` doesn't directly allow N repetitions of code.
-Vittorio's utility fills that gap.

 # Chops C++ Language Requirements and Alternatives